 Pharmaceuticals and Biotechnology

-In the maturing pharmaceutical sector, an attractive large cap company has revenues from drug sales and some promising drugs coming down the pipeline.
+In the maturing pharmaceutical sector, an attractive large-cap company has revenues from drug sales and some promising drugs coming down the pipeline.
 Ideally, promising drugs are at various stages of regulatory approval providing a mix of high growth new drug and maturing product revenues.
-Pharmeceutical ETFs shook off this year’s market routs and continued to deliver positive returns.
+Pharmaceutical ETFs shook off this year’s market routs and continued to deliver positive returns.

-The defense industry has led many economies out of recession.
-Defense is also an industry that likes M&A activity.
+The defence industry has led many economies out of recession.
+Defence is also an industry that likes M&A activity.
 The mobilization of military production during World War II is credited with increasing the GDP of the allies and bringing women into the workforce to help meet demand.
 The iShares US Aerospace & Defense ETF has a 3-year return of 20.50%.
-This ETF is full of defense stalwarts, including Boeing, Lockheed Martin, and Raytheon.
+This ETF is full of defence stalwarts, including Boeing, Lockheed Martin, and Raytheon.

 Do Your Due Diligence

 Consumer staples should still pass your investment screens.
 Check out the 3- or 5-year, and 12-month trailing earnings per share and return on capital (net operating profit after taxes divided by capital).
 The company’s profitability should not be rising and fall with economic cycles – the definition of a cyclical stock.

 Put another way, the stock should have a beta in the 1 region or lower.
 The beta is a measure of the how the stock moves in relation to the market.
 Ensure the company has a solid dividend-paying history and dividend yields are above 2%.

 Consumer staples funds provide a diversified mix of defensive consumer stocks.
 The Fidelity Select Consumer Staples Portfolio has a 10-year return of 10%.